mattchrisan/reading-notes/read03.md

 ## How Git Works

 Essentially with Git you are greating a repository or file you are working on and Git allows you to go through various stages of editing these repositories either by yourself of collaborating with others.

+The Git Local Repository Structure has three components:

+1. Working Directory: The actual files reside here.
+2. Index: The area used for staging
+3. Head: Points to the most recent commit